zongxp/zongxp.github.io/_pages/research.md

 permalink: /research/
 ---

-Our research efforts focus on the following two interconnected areas:
+Our research focuses on the following two interconnected areas:
- 1. **motion correction** that can reduce motion artifacts and artifact-induced errors in quantification results;
+ 1. **motion correction** that eliminates artifacts in brain images and reduces errors in image-derived quantitative measures;
- 2. **quantitative MRI** that derives physioloigcally meaningful parameters.
+ 2. **Small vessel MRI methods** that can monitor early blood vessel lesions underlying cerebral small vessel disease.

 ## 1. Motion correction